dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

 $ ng new angular-firebase --routing --skip-tests
 ```

-The `--routing` flag implements an app with a routing module and `--skip-tests` implements the root component with no `.spec.ts` file.
+The `--routing` flag generates an app with a routing module and `--skip-tests` generates the root component with no `.spec.ts` file.

 > **Note:** For brevity, we are not going to cover testing in this article.
 If you'd like to learn more about testing in Angular, check out the tutorial's conclusion for more resources.